bcohenboulakia/nbworkshop/README.md

 The `post_processing` option in `conversion.json` allows executing a command after all Notebook conversions are completed.
 This command is executed on the Students branch.
 It means the post-command only has access to the processed/converted Notebooks, not the original versions from the main branch.
 This allows for example to send all the generated ZIP archives to a LMS using its API.
 The standard output of the command execution is added to the process summary.
 Markdown can be used to format this output.
 If the execution failed, the execution error output is also displayed.

-The post-processing command can execute any shell command that is available in the GitHub Actions runner environment (see [Adding scripts to your workflow](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/adding-scripts-to-your-workflow)[Workflow commands for GitHub Actions] and (https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions)).
+The post-processing command can execute any shell command that is available in the GitHub Actions runner environment (see [Adding scripts to your workflow](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/adding-scripts-to-your-workflow) and [Workflow commands for GitHub Actions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions)).
 Notably, It is possible to switch branches within the post-processing command using the standard Git checkout command:
 ```bash
 git checkout main
 ```